w203654/learngit/readme.txt

-Git is a distributed version control system.
+Git жа is a distributed version control system.
-Git is free software.
+Git is aas free software.11
+222
+sss